Ok. Maybe “heirloom” is not a great choice of words, but “a piece of furniture you love that was handed down” seemed wordy.

 As we were planning pieces for our cottage renovation, I remembered we had a small dresser in the basement that my husband’s uncle had made.
 I was excited to use this family piece.
 It has been handed down and at one point was in my daughter’s room but, it needed some re loving so it ended up in the basement.

-It was dark and had many layers of poly and other different coating.
+It was dark and had many layers of poly and other different coatings.
 I’m not even sure what was on this piece.
 It was crackled and dark and glossy.
 I knew I wanted it red for the master bedroom and I knew Tricycle Red would be the colour.

 Yes, I am aware that I have been posting a lot of red pieces lately.
 I can’t help it, the look suits our Nova Scotia cottage, I think I have a problem though and I was hesitant to post any more red painted things, but I’ve had people ask for more cottage updates, so what’s a girl to do?